Artists Statement: Axillary Portraits

 symbolism, as well as their emotive and aesthetic appeal.
 My mind roams around seeking connections between the absurd and the commonplace that I then pare

 down to essential personal and social symbols.
-As I arrange and rearrange the
+As I arrange

 objects layered meanings are revealed and developed.